 The project has two different Field Stations, each with its own volunteer accommodation and a research focus in different parts of the island.

-Field Station B focuses mainly on beaches and includes night surveys in the nesting season where volunteers walk the beach for the entire night and may get to see nesting sea turtles.
+Field Station B focuses mainly on beaches and includes night surveys in the nesting season (May - July) where volunteers walk the beach for the entire night and may get to see nesting sea turtles.
+There is an 8km bicycle ride to some beaches.

 Volunteers at both Field Stations are involved in hatchling rescue during hatching season.